-Textfile()

-env.Textfile()
+Textfile() env.Textfile()

 The Textfile builder generates a single text file from a template consisting of a list of strings, replacing text using the \$SUBST_DICT construction variable (if set) - see Substfile for a description of replacement.
 The strings will be separated in the target file using the value of the \$LINESEPARATOR construction variable; the line separator is not emitted after the last string.
 Nested lists of source strings are flattened.
-Source strings need not literally be Python strings: they can be Nodes or Python objects that convert cleanly to Value nodes files may be used as input by wraping them in File()
+Source strings need not literally be Python strings: they can be Nodes or Python objects that convert cleanly to Value nodes foo.txt